DataDog/hiring-engineers/walkthrough.md

 Click **Next** to proceed.

 ## Create a Service Account
-In order to use the Datadog integration for GCP you'll need to create a service account with viewer access.
+In order to use the Datadog integration for GCP you'll need a service account with viewer access.
+Datadog requires **read** access to the Google Cloud APIs for your project.
+This is better than using your admin or owner credentials.

 Create a service account with the following command:
 ```bash